Find Books in the Library:

 The Student Handbook specifies the Turabian Manual for Writers of Research Papers, 7th ed. as the official style guide for papers presented in classes at Nashotah House.
 However, some instructors may request that you observe certain conventions contained in the SBL Handbook of Style--particularly with regard to scripture references (SBLHS section 8.2) and journal abbreviations (SBLHS 8.4.1 and 8.4.2).

-Turabian, Kate L. A Manual for Writers of Term Papers, Theses, and Dissertations.
-7th ed.
-Chicago: University of Chicago Press, 2007.
+Turabian, Kate L. A Manual for Writers of Research Papers, Theses, and Dissertations.
+8th ed.
+Chicago: University of Chicago Press, 2013.

 Alexander, Patrick H., ed.
 The SBL Handbook of Style : For Ancient Near Eastern,Biblical, and Early Christian Studies.
-Peabody, MA: Hendrickson, 1999.
+2nd ed.
+Peabody, MA: Hendrickson, 2014.